laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/second-language/week-24/day-2/lecture-materials/django-auth.md

 <br><br>

-### 8) SignUp View
+### 8) Create SignUp View

 We can create a new user in the admin portal... great.
 Now we need an endpoint to collect user info for the first time.

 Add a new view for **SignUp**: